 Edible Mushrooms, Pacific Northwest

-The fawn mushroom is widely distributed and common on the BC coastal region.
+The fawn mushroom is widely distributed and common in the Pacific Northwest.
 It is fairly easily recognized by its growth on wood, its free gills that begin whitish but soon become pink, its brownish cap, and its medium size.
 It is not picky about what kind of wood it grows on, nor is it very picky about when it will fruit, appearing from spring to fall and even in winters here on outer coast.

 The fawn mushroom’s common name is not a reference to its brown colors or woodland habitat, nor a suggestion that it is a favored food for deer, instead, it is a recognition that this mushroom has antlers.
 You will need a microscope to see them, but there are special cells on the gills that are horned with two or more projections at the tip.
 Although observing this feature is probably not required to identify the mushroom successfully.